1 Samuel 16:14-23

 September 3, 2023

-One of the assumptions of American Christianity is that life always turns out well.
-We lean into optimism, always looking on the bright side of life.
+of American Christianity is that life always turns out well.
+We lean into optimism,

 This cheerfulness is often nourished by a selective view of scripture, particularly the Psalms.
 There are one-hundred fifty prayers in the middle of the Bible.
 Many of them start gloomy and conclude with a smile.
 For instance, Psalm 22 begins, “My God, my God, why have you forsaken me?”
 That’s a brutally honest text, suitable for Jesus to quote from the cross.
 By the end of the Psalm, the poet declares, “Lord, I will tell of your name to my brothers and sisters; in the midst of the congregation I will praise you” (Ps.
 22:22).
 Suddenly, Good Friday turns into Easter.